adrian-sit/personal-movie-vault/eval/README.md

 It writes [RESULTS.md](RESULTS.md), containing method-level automatic/manual
 averages, pooled test-type patterns, and every review below 8/10 with its note.
+It uses the manual score from all reviewed cases, including manual-only cases, while Recall@k and MRR use only the labeled cases.

 The runner reports: